voidtrance/voron-klipper-extensions/state_notify/README.md

 event handlers have been registered.

 The `state_notify` module registers a handler for the `READY` event, which is used to execute the `on_ready_gcode` template.
-Since the template may end up arbitrary GCode commands, it is possible for the `state_notify` module to cause Klipper crashes during the execution of the `on_ready_gcode` template.
+Since the template may end up executing arbitrary GCode commands, it is possible for the `state_notify` module to cause Klipper crashes during the execution of the `on_ready_gcode` template.

 A crash may happen because the `on_ready_gcode` template is executing GCode handled by an object, which has not gone through it complete setup sequence - the object's `READY` handler